insure logo

 Powered by:

-Most affordable ZIP codes for home insurance rates in Wisconsin
+Most affordable ZIP codes for home insurance in Wisconsin

-Below you can find homeowners insurance rates for some of the most affordable ZIP codes in Wisconsin.
+Below are average rates for some of the most affordable ZIP codes in Wisconsin.

 ZIP codeAverage annual rateAverage monthly rate